Broughton RUFC: Backs

 Jordan Banfield, Joshua Blammon, Ant Butterworth, Dylan Currie, Luke Ellis, George Galbraith, Mike Greensmith, Patrick Koumou, Alex McEwen, Sam Mills, Jonny Owen, Jamie Parker, Jordan Parker, Joel Richards, Josh Salmon, Ryan Smyth, Jack Starr, Rees Stringer, Brian Thokoza, Ryan Tyrer, Josh Webb.

 2020/2021 Season (ADM Division 1)

 PreSeason

-With the club looking at the season ahead already, Broughton RUFC opened up with exciting news announcing they have had their application to the RFU ADM Division 1 accepted for the 2020/21 season.
-Alongside this the Broughton 2nd XV announced they would be participating in the RFU ADM Division 2 also going in to the 2020/21 season.
-Next up it was revealed the captains of both sides for the forthcoming season: Jordan Parker would captain the 1st XV alongside Craig Collier coming in as vice captain, Stephen Butler would continue to captain the Broughton 2nd XV with Dan Doorbar as his vice captain.
+Broughton RUFC announced their application to the RFU ADM Division 1 was accepted for the 2020/21 season.
+Alongside this, the Broughton 2nd XV announced they would be participating in the RFU ADM Division 2 going in to the 2020/21 season.
+The captains for both sides for the forthcoming season were announced to be Jordan Parker (captain) and Craig Collier (vice captain) for the 1st XV, and Stephen Butler (captain) and Dan Doorbar (vice captain) for the Broughton 2nd XV.